-- Awareness (CA-A) Promote the information and the awareness of the individual.
+- instruments, are expected, along with the monitoring of key pollutants in this environment-particulate matter. - Awareness (IA-A) Promote the information and the awareness of the public or users through indoor air data.
 The requirements for this type of application are lower on the quality of the data.
 These sensors aim only at coherence to reference devices and not at equivalence.
-Adequate sensors for this category need to be able to operate in motion while being worn over several hours by a human being. - Exposure (CA-E) Evaluate the impacts on human health of air pollution.
-The measurements used for this type of application must be quantitative and preferably have an equivalent to regulatory measures, while operating in motion and with a Sensor that can be worn over several hours by a human being.
-The main indoor and outdoor pollutants with a demonstrated impact on health are to be monitored. - "Sensor" or "Microsensor": Device, or combination of devices (e.g., in conjunction with a mobile phone) capable to autonomously measure indoor and/or outdoor air quality indicators and to make this information available, and potentially also making use of algorithms, software or databases to enhance the quality of its results. - "Challenge": Subject of these Terms and Conditions, Regulations and Guidelines, the purpose of which is to test and compare the Sensors or Microsensors of the Participants. - "COPIL": steering committee specifically set up for the Challenge and grouping representatives from: AIRPARIF, Alliance Française Bangkok, Atmo Hauts-de-France, ADEME, AFD, the Clean Air Fund, the local coordinator of the AIRLAB Challenge in Thailand, EMPA, FIMEA, OQAI, CSTB and WMO.
-COPIL members are subject to confidentiality clauses (see chapter 16).
-The COPIL has a strategic and decision-making role on the operating framework of the Challenge, it discusses and approves the documents specifying the governance of the Challenge process (the Terms and Conditions, Regulations and Guidelines and the Protocol) and ensures the smooth running of the Challenge. - "Cost": Anticipated cost over 3 years combining the purchase price (or rental) and annual operational costs (e.g., access to data, maintenance, etc.) of the Sensor or Microsensor.
+The panel of pollutants to be monitored may be reduced. - Monitoring (IA-M) The support of the verification of compliance to national air quality standards in childcare establishments under 6 years old (nurseries, day-care centers, etc.), kindergartens and elementary schools.
+This implies a high quality of data by meeting the accreditation requirements LAB REF304 or the specifications of the INERIS on this subject5.
+The measurement process follows fully prescribed methods and best practices. - Piloting (IA-P) Controlling, managing, and regulating indoor air quality for building or installations with the help of a multi-parameter sensor6.
+The requirements for this type of application are lower on the quality of the data.
+These sensors aim only at coherence to reference devices and not at equivalence, while at the same time being continuously available and easily interoperable with the domotics system, including the managing or user interface. - "Sensor" or "Microsensor": Device, or combination of devices (e.g., in conjunction with a mobile phone) capable to autonomously measure indoor and/or outdoor air quality indicators and to make this information available, and potentially also making use of algorithms, software or databases to enhance the quality of its results. - "Challenge": Subject of these Terms and Conditions, Regulations and Guidelines, the purpose of which is to test and compare the Sensors or Microsensors of the Participants. - "COPIL": Steering committee established as part of the Challenge, composed of representatives from AIRPARIF, Afri-SET, CSTEP, ADEME, AFD, the Clean Air Fund, Île-de-France Mobilités, AIT, EMPA, EPIC, Imperial, NILU, OQEI, WMO, SNCF Gares & Connexions, and South Coast AQMD.
+COPIL members are bound by confidentiality clauses (see Chapter 17).
+The committee plays a strategic and decision-making role in defining the operational framework of the Challenge.
+It discusses and approves documents outlining the governance of the Challenge process (the Terms and Conditions, Regulations and Guidelines and the Protocol) and ensures the Challenge runs smoothly. - "Cost": Anticipated cost over 3 years combining the purchase price (or rental) and annual operational costs (e.g., access to data, maintenance, etc.) of the Sensor or Microsensor. - "Environmental Footprint" evaluates the lifecycle impact of the sensor system by considering material efficiency, manufacturing location, maintenance requirements, expected lifetime, and Corporate Social Responsibility (CSR) initiatives. - "Utility": the capacity of a system to provide the essential functionalities for accomplishing the targeted goal.
+The criteria taken into account to evaluate Utility vary based on the category of use (detailed in the Challenge Protocol), with two criteria always present: Targeted pollutants and Data recovery.

-2 based on the NF EN ISO 16017-2 and NF EN ISO 16000-4 standards
+4 based on the NF EN ISO 16017-2 and NF EN ISO 16000-4 standards

-3 Evaluation of the conformity of kits for the realization of indicative measurements of formaldehyde, benzene and carbon dioxide in the indoor air of establishments receiving children -INERIS, 2017
+5 Evaluation of the conformity of kits for the realization of indicative measurements of formaldehyde, benzene and carbon dioxide in the indoor air of establishments receiving children - INERIS, 2017

-4 In this context, a multi-parameter sensor is a sensor that targets several air pollutants.
+6 In this context, a multi-parameter sensor is a sensor that targets several air pollutants.
 Temperature, humidity or pressure are not considered as air pollutants.